Cosmology and fundamental physics with the Euclid satellite: Forecasts for Euclid

 The second approach is to start from a simple expression of $w$ without assuming any specific dark energy model (but still checking afterwards whether known theoretical dark energy models can be represented).
 This is what has been done by \cite{Huterer:2000mj}, \cite{Maor:2000jy}, \cite{Weller:2000pf} (linear and logarithmic parametrisation in $z$), \cite{chevallier01}, \cite{Linder03} (linear and power law parametrisation in $a$), \cite{Douspis:2006rs}, \cite{Bassett:2004wz} (rapidly varying equation of state).

 The most common parametrisation, widely employed also in this review, is the linear equation of state \citep{chevallier01,Linder03}

-where the subscript $X$ refers to the generic Dark Energy constituent.
-While this parametrization is very useful as a toy model in comparing the forecasts of different dark energy projects, it does not properly parametrise our ignorance of the nature of dark energy.
+where the subscript $X$ refers to the generic dark energy constituent.
+While this parametrization is useful as a toy model in comparing the forecasts for different dark energy projects, { it should not be taken as all-encompassing.
+In general a dark energy model can introduce further significant terms in the effective $w_X(z)$ that cannot be mapped onto the simple form of eq.(\ref{CPL})}.

 An alternative to make model-independent constraints is measuring the dark energy density $\rho_X(z)$ (or the expansion history $H(z)$) as a free function of cosmic time \citep{WangGarnavich01,Tegmark02,Daly03}.
 Measuring $\rho_X(z)$ has advantages over measuring the dark energy equation of state $w_X(z)$ as a free function; $\rho_X(z)$ is more closely related to observables, hence is more tightly constrained for the same number of redshift bins used \citep{WangGarnavich01,WangFreese04}.
 Note that $\rho_X(z)$ is related to $w_X(z)$ as follows \citep{WangGarnavich01}: